-- Your name, or the driver’s name being covered by the bond
+- Your name, or the driver’s name covered by the bond

 Penalties for Driving Without Insurance

-Things could get even worse if you get into an accident without auto insurance in Washington.
-The Washington State DOL warns that you could lose your license if you’re at fault in a car accident and can’t provide proof of insurance.
-This is typically the case if you can’t cover the costs of the damages or injuries caused by the accident.
+Things could get even worse if you get into an accident without coverage.
+The DOL warns that you could lose your license if you’re at fault in a car accident and can’t provide proof of coverage.
+This is typically the case if you can’t cover the costs of damages or injuries caused by the accident.

-It’s also important to note that driving without coverage will make it harder to buy car insurance in the future.
+It’s also important to note that driving without coverage will make it harder to buy a policy in the future.
 Insurers might label you a high-risk driver and increase your rates if they discover that you’ve had a lapse in coverage.
-A lapse is when you go a period without having any auto insurance.
+A lapse is when you go through a period without any coverage.

 Best Car Insurance Companies in Washington

-It’s important to find the right company when you’re buying car insurance.
+It’s important to find the best company when you’re buying an auto policy.
 This is usually an insurer that offers the best value at a reasonable price.
-Common features of the best auto insurance providers include:
+The best insurance providers share common features like: